REFER A PATIENT - Please click here for details.

 Pregnancy

-Lipoedema is a progressive condition & it is typically recommended for a patient that is a suitable surgical candidate to have their surgeries completed as early as practical & possible.
+Lipoedema is a progressive condition and it is typically recommended for a patient that is a suitable surgical candidate to have their surgeries completed as early as practical & possible.

 Post surgery, you would have wait at least 3 – 6 months for it to be safe to have a baby.